dsharlet/ev3cv/README.md

 - Stereo vision using dual NXTcam cameras (camera models, calibration).
 - ev3dev support library (continuous motor controller, NXTcam support).
-- Math support library (linear algebra, quaternions, optimization).
+- Math support library (matrix/vector, quaternion, automatic differentiation).
 - Command line parsing library.

+The library is a bit of a catch-all for LEGO robot projects on ev3dev, the main unique feature is the support for stereo vision.

 Stereo vision
 =============